CapitainFoxy/HTTP-Server/README.md

 # Server

 Hello!
-This is a simple Java server that I wrote out of boredom.
+This is a simple HTTP Java server that I wrote out of boredom.
 If you want to try it, start the server and then use this command:
 ```
 curl http://localhost:1111
 ```